 3 Refreshing And Kid Approved Herbal Iced Teas

-Iced teas are a great way to help cool down after a hot summer’s day!
+Herbal iced teas are a great way to help cool down after a hot summer’s day!
 Most summer mornings, I brew a pot of herbal tea and pop it into the fridge so that we can enjoy it during the heat of the day.
-I blend leftovers with fruit and freeze them in popsicle molds to make powered-up popsicles.
+I also blend my herbal iced teas with fruit and freeze them in popsicle molds to make powered-up popsicles.

 Hibiscus flowers make a beautiful, sour, red tea that is beloved in hot climates around the world.
 In this recipe, I combine them with cooling spearmint and mild lemongrass to make a tea that tastes as good as it looks.